stdlib-js/stdlib/docs/style-guides/javascript/README.md

 <!-- <rule> -->

-### R: Prefix private properties with an underscore
+### Rule: Prefix private properties with an underscore

 ##### Reason